gracewu07/presence/README.md

-# Presence — UNC AKPsi Chapter App
+# Presence: UNC AKPsi Chapter App

 Presence is a mobile-first React + Vite application for managing event attendance, member engagement, and chapter operations for UNC AKPsi.